-Playing with both hands: improving piano hand coordination.
+How to play piano with both hands: improving piano hand coordination

-When you first begin to learn the piano, you’ll probably start off with a few easy and popular tunes using only the right hand.
+When you first begin to learn, you’ll probably start off with a few easy and popular tunes using only the right hand and don’t know how to play piano with both hands.
 However, as you progress, you’ll start to find that most songs require you to play with both hands at the same time.
 This can be really challenging and at times even frustrating as it will take a while to get used to.
-However with enough focus and practice, playing both hands together can become really comfortable and musically very rewarding.
-If you are just beginning to play with both hands, then here are some tips, tricks, and exercises that will put you well on your way to having perfect piano hand coordination.
+However with enough focus and practice, playing piano both hands together can become really comfortable and musically very rewarding.
+If you are just beginning to play with both hands, then here are some tips, tricks, and exercises that will put you well on your way to improve piano hand coordination.

 This may seem like an obvious suggestion to make, but starting with an easy song is really important in giving you a good start to building coordination between the hands.

 The first example to look at is Mozart’s Sonata No 11, taken from our Beginner Course 1.
 Looking at the music, we can see that the right hand and left hand parts are exactly the same, the only difference being that they are one apart.
 Both hands have the same rhythm, and move in the same direction… Easy right?

 🎹 Play the first four bars using the right hand only.
 Once you are comfortable doing this, play with both hands together.
 But when you do, and this is really important, think of the right hand leading the left hand.
 Were you able to play it for the first time?
 If not, then give it a few more tries, and if you’re still struggling, then carry on reading, as the next tip will help you out a lot!